Icinga/icingadb-web/doc/10-Migration.md

 have full control over the information displayed.
 The parameter accepts a comma separated list of columns.
 This list also defines the order in which the columns are shown.

 As of now, there is no dedicated control in the UI to conveniently choose those columns.
 You can use all columns however, which are valid in the search bar as well.
-The migration widget mentioned earlier also assists you by providing an example set of columns conveying the same information shown in the monitoring module lists.
+The migration widget, that's shown if you have access to monitoring and Icinga DB Web, also assists you by providing an example set of columns conveying the same information shown in the monitoring module lists.

-## Restrictions
+## Access Control

 ### `monitoring/filter/objects`